fimbul-works/runa/README.md

 Converts single numbers to their corresponding character representation and back.

 #### `runaCantorPair()` → `RunaSync<[number, number], number>`
 Encodes two numbers into a single number using the Cantor pairing function and back.
-Useful for hashing coordinate pairs.

 #### `runaCantorPairArray()` → `RunaSync<[number, number][], number[]>`
 Applies Cantor pairing to arrays of number pairs.